ENCCS/openmp-gpu/content/target.rst

 .. keypoints::

   TEAMS DISTRIBUTE construct
-    - Coarser-grained parallelism
+    - Coarse-grained parallelism
-    - Spawns multiple teams, each with one thread
+    - Spawns multiple single-thread teams
-    - Threads in different teams can’t synchronize with each other
+    - No synchronization of threads in different teams

   PARALLEL FOR/DO construct
-    - Finer-grained parallelism
+    - Fine-grained parallelism
-    - Spawns many threads in a team
+    - Spawns many threads in one team
-    - Threads in a team can synchronize with each other
+    - Threads can synchronize in a team